megamsys/docs/intro.rst

    +------------------------+---------------------------------------------------------------------+

 **Fast Provisioning Using Chef 11**
   The nodes are provisioned using Chef 11, which makes it powerful and extendable PaaS With Benefits.
+  Chef Recipes are blueprints that tell Cloudify all the details needed to run an application – which middleware services to run, what the dependencies are between the services, how to install the services, where to find the application and service binaries, when to spawn more instances or terminate existing ones, and even how to monitor each of the services.
+  Recipes are the mechanism that enables deployment of any middleware stack, using any data store (relational or non-relational), to any cloud.

 **Real-time Log & Offline**
-  You will be able also to stream logs, and do analytics on the offline logs.
+  You will be able to stream logs, and do analytics on the offline logs.

 **Metering Monitoring**
   You will be able to monitor and meter the servers for free.

-Megam Cloud can be accessed at `megam.co <https://www.megam.co>`_, here is the `project page <https://github.com/indykish/nilavu.git>`_.
+Megam can be accessed at `megam.co <https://www.megam.co>`_, here is the `project page <https://github.com/indykish/nilavu.git>`_.
 Megam Cloud comes with a complete `documentation <http://docs.megam.co>`_.

-You can download the latest release of Megam Cloud in the :ref:`download section <downloads>`.
+You can download the latest release of Megam Cloud in the :ref:`download section <_label-downloads>`.
 You will find the source code in Github and the binary packages for Linux(Debian).

 **NEW**
-  *Megam Cloud 0.1 beta1 released*.
+  *Megam 0.1 beta1 released*.

   This new release introduce a more friendly graphical user interface.

-  This beta support CLI (account create, create book, create crosscloud)
+  This beta comes in 4 editions (Single Cloud, Multi Cloud, Custom, Cloud in a box) and dsupport CLI for (account create, create app, create service)